Business improvement districts in the United States: Other Improvement Districts or authorities

+By state

 North Carolina

 North Carolina State Statute names Business Improvement Districts, or other taxing districts Municipal Services Districts (MSD).
 Municipal Services Districts or BIDs in North Carolina can only be funded by an ad valorem tax, meaning the city can levy an additional tax on all property within the designated district.
 The process for which MSDs, or Business Improvement Districts, are formed, begins with defining the service area.
 The report must first express the need for why the proposed area requires the benefits of a special district, as opposed to the remainder of the city.
 A report must be prepared with a map of district boundaries, statement of purpose for the district, and a plan for how the district is formed.
 The report is then open for public hearing, prior to adopting the plan.